-

 I am under 18, what is required?

-Students who are 15 - 17 years old are required by the State of Texas to complete the classroom portion of Driver's Education.
-Once you have obtained your certificate to get your driver's permit, or if you have your permit or driver's license, you are eligible to attend the Basic Rider Course.
-A parent must accompany a minor to class on Saturday morning to fill out necessary paperwork and waivers for the student if it has not been completed prior.
-Upon your enrollment we provide a Waiver and Medical Release form that is required by the Texas Department of Public Safety.
+Students who are 15 - 17 years old who have completed the classroom portion of driver’s education, and have obtained a certificate to get a driver's permit, or if you already have your permit or driver's license are eligible to attend the Basic Rider Course.
+A parent or guardian must accompany a minor to class on Saturday morning to fill out necessary paperwork and waivers for the student if it has not been completed prior to the course date.

 -

-For the Basic Rider Course you do not need to have any motorcycling experience, however you should be able to ride a bicycle.
+For the basic rider course or entry level courses you do not need to have any motorcycling experience, however you should be able to ride a bicycle.
 You will need to have the ability to balance and stabilize a two-wheeled vehicle prior to beginning the class.

-The eCourse must be taken within 30 days of course and you must bring certificate to class.
+The online portion must be taken within 30 days of course and you must bring certificate to class.

-For the Experienced Rider Course students must have an "M" endorsement on their Driver's License and provide their own street worthy motorcycle.
+For experienced rider courses, students must have an "M" endorsement on your Driver's License and provide your own street legal motorcycle.

 You must also provide proof of motorcycle liability insurance.
 Current riding experienced is required.
 You must feel comfortable handling the bike in less than ideal conditions such as heavy traffic, bad weather, higher speeds, etc.

-This course is designed to enhance your riding skills.
-It will address special handling situations and accident avoidance techniques.
+These courses are designed to enhance your riding skills.
+They will address special handling situations and accident avoidance techniques.

 -